blade34242/opsdash-operational-dashboard-nextcloud/opsdash/docs/INPUT_VALIDATION_PLAN.md

    - Coordinate with onboarding and theming timelines so validation changes land before or alongside new forms.
    - Kick off with shared validator skeletons (TS + PHP) wired into at least one sidebar input to unblock incremental adoption.
-   - Status (2025-10): Sidebar numeric inputs run through the shared validator + `sidebar/validation.ts`; controller sanitisation mirrors the same constraints.
-Next step: surface structured 400 responses and localise user-facing messages.
+   - Status (2025-11): Sidebar numeric inputs run through the shared validator + `sidebar/validation.ts`; controller sanitisation mirrors the same constraints.
+Structured 400 responses and client toasts/tooltips use Nextcloud l10n; keep locale files updated as new inputs ship.

 ## Open Questions
 - Provide localisation for error messages out of the box?